Dental Sedation for Special Needs

 Inhalation Sedation

 Inhalation sedation is one of the lightest forms of sedation.
 The patient is fitted with a mask and breathes in nitrous oxide (also known as laughing gas) through it.
-Dentists have total control over how much sedation the patient receives.
+Dentists in 37129 have total control over how much sedation the patient receives.
 Typically, the recovery process is around 15 minutes.

 Oral Sedation